cbuijs/sight/README.md

 Mind this was developed/tested on/for a Fitbit Versa, but should work fine on an Ionic too.

-If you want to try it out, you can click the below link on your mobile device where the fitbit app resides.
-Please be aware that you will use this AT YOUR OWN RISK and I am not liable for any unwanted things happening.
+If you want to try it out, you can click the below link on your mobile device where the fitbit app resides. <b>DISCLAIMER</b>: Please be aware that you will use this AT YOUR OWN RISK and I am not liable for any unwanted things happening.

-<a href="https://gam.fitbit.com/gallery/clock/bd192470-32bf-4507-9aca-e0fc9a9e0a38">Sight ClockFace</a>
+Install: <a href="https://gam.fitbit.com/gallery/clock/bd192470-32bf-4507-9aca-e0fc9a9e0a38">Sight ClockFace</a>

 ![Alt text](https://github.com/cbuijs/sight/blob/master/screenshots/Sight-ScreenShot-Default-Theme.png "ScreenShot")